Our Unique Curriculum

-At Meadowbrook we are proud of our extensive hybrid curriculum which we consider to be broad, inspring and well balanced.
+At Meadowbrook we are proud of our extensive hybrid curriculum which we consider to be broad, inspiring and well balanced.
 We also provide a varied selection of after-school Clubs and supplement our class learning with a wide range of visiting speakers, outings to places of interest and workshops.

-Our curriculum is not only inspired by the Montessori programme but also takes into account the National Curriculum objectives.
+Our curriculum is not only inspired by the Montessori programme of study but also takes into account the National Curriculum objectives.
 We use a variety of published schemes of work in conjunction with the Montessori materials and encourage our children to develop strong research skills.

 Reading & Language Arts